-Knowing exactly what to expect the day of your LSAT exam is going to do two things:
+Knowing what to expect the day of your official LSAT will help you:

-- Allow you to smoothly go through test day with as little stress as possible for a high-stakes exam.
+- Get through test day with as little stress as possible for a high-stakes exam.

-Of course, nobody just shows up to the test center to take the LSAT—your road to test day will have begun several months earlier with choosing an LSAT test date, figuring out your LSAT prep options, and registering for the exam and your LSAC account.
-The day of the exam will be the culmination of all your studying, so you’ll want to honor all that hard work by making sure you’re completely ready for what the day will bring.
+The road to your LSAT exam begins weeks or even months before the big day as you choose an LSAT test date, figure out your LSAT prep options, and register for the exam and your LSAC account.
+The day of the exam will be the culmination of all your study and practice, so honor that hard work by making sure you’re 100% ready for what the day will bring.
 Check out our ultimate guide to LSAT test day.

 - The time of day when you’ll test really does matter, and you’ll want to practice going to sleep and waking up accordingly, as well as taking your practice tests at that time.
 If you know you’re not at your best early in the morning, plan to test during a noon administration.